Peer support: For survivors of trauma

 Peer support has been used to help survivors of trauma, such as refugees, cope with stress and deal with difficult living conditions.
 Peer support is integral to the services provided by the National Center for Trauma-Informed Care.
 Other programs have been designed for female survivors of domestic violence and for women in prison.

 Survivor Corps defines peer support for trauma survivors as "Encouragement and assistance provided by a colleague who has overcome similar difficulties to engender self-confidence and autonomy and to enable the survivor to make his or her own decisions and implement them."
 Peer support is a fundamental strategy in the rehabilitation of landmine survivors in Afghanistan, Bosnia, El Salvador and Vietnam.
 A study of 470 amputee survivors of war-related violence in six countries showed that nearly one hundred percent said they had benefited from peer support.

-A peer support program operated by the Centre d’Encadrement et de Développement des Anciens Combattants in Burundi with support from the Center for International Stabilization and Recovery and Action on Armed Violence has assisted survivors of war-related violence, including women with disabilities, and female ex-combatants since 2010.
+A peer support program operated by the Centre d'Encadrement et de Développement des Anciens Combattants in Burundi with support from the Center for International Stabilization and Recovery and Action on Armed Violence has assisted survivors of war-related violence, including women with disabilities, and female ex-combatants since 2010.
 A similar program in Rwanda works with survivors of the Rwandan genocide.
 Peer support has been recommended as a fundamental part of victim assistance programs for survivors of war-related violence.

 A 1984 study on the impact of peer support and support groups for victims of domestic violence showed that 146 battered women found women's peer support groups the most helpful source of a range of available treatments.
 The women in these groups appeared to give direct advice and to act as role models.
 A 1986 study on 70 adolescent mothers considered to be at risk for domestic violence showed that peer support improved cognitive problem-solving skills, self-reinforcement, and parenting competence.

 Pandora's Aquarium, an online support group operating as part of Pandora's Project, offers peer support to survivors of rape and sexual abuse and their friends and family.

+For families of children with complex needs

+Caregivers and family members of children who have complex medical needs are often under a great deal of pressure and balance meeting the child's physical and mental needs while also caring for other family members.
+Interventions to support these family members in the form of peer support aim to provide social support.
+Peer support may be given directly through peer-to-peer mentoring or in groups such a support group with a peer or facilitator leading the group.
+The effectiveness of peer-support programs has not been well studied.
+There is no evidence of harm and in general, parents and caregivers (carers) feel that the support programs they used were valuable.
+There is no strong evidence from trials of benefit and more research is needed to determine how effective this peer support is and what format is the most effective.